Q – Can I plant my marigolds and geraniums yet?

 Q– What other chores should I do now?

-A– Stake tall or floppy perennials like peonies with peony rings that supply convenient support, or install stakes to which plants can be tied as they grow.
+A– Support tall or floppy perennials with peony rings or tomato cages or install stakes to which plants can be tied as they grow.
+Tie loosely, so that stems are not strangled as they grow.

 Q – I can see lots of areas where I want more spring bulbs.
 Can I buy them now?